stevenjb5M/startup/notes.md

--React useEffect is used for component lifecycle events -React useState is used for reactive parts of each component -You can use {object} inside the html to show objects
+-React useEffect is used for component lifecycle events -React useState is used for reactive parts of each component -You can use {object} inside the html to show objects -Overall, I really like the idea of React.
+It is much easier when everything is on the same page.
+It makes it easier to understand.